rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ```

 ### -Object
-Object Mode!
+Object mode!
-in this mode, JSON mode will be automatically activated!
+in this mode JSON mode will be automatically activated!
-The command will not write anything to the screen and will return the results as an object!
+The command will not write anything to the screen, and will return the results as an object!
-Which will then be sent back into the pipeline!
+Which will be thrown back into the pipeline!

 ```yml
 Parameter Set: (All)